 In April 2014, the FASB issued ASU 2014-08, "Presentation of Financial Statements and Property, Plant, and Equipment," (ASU 2014-08).
 This ASU changes the threshold for reporting discontinued operations and adds new disclosures.
 The new guidance defines a discontinued operation as a disposal of a component or group of components that is disposed of or is classified as held for sale and "represents a strategic shift that has (or will have) a major effect on our operations and financial results."
 For disposals of individually significant components that do not qualify as discontinued operations, we must disclose pre-tax earnings of the disposed component.
 This guidance is effective for us prospectively for all disposals (or classifications as held for sale) of components of an entity that occur within annual periods beginning on or after December 15, 2014, and interim periods within those years.
-Early adoption is permitted, but only for disposals (or classifications as held for sale) that have not been reported in financial statements previously issued or available for issuance.
-We do not expect the adoption of this guidance to have a material impact on our consolidated financial statements.
+The adoption of this guidance has not had a material impact on our consolidated financial statements.